-- 43.In accordance with section 6 of the Arrangement, the ACT Minister for Police and Emergency Services, for each Purchase Agreement period, may give the Chief Police Officer general directions to give special operational emphasis to particular areas of focus. - 44.
-The Ministerial Direction is documented separately, but will be read in conjunction with this Agreement. - 45.The Chief Police Officer shall report to the ACT Minister for Police and Emergency Services on the Ministerial Direction within one calendar month at the end of each quarter.
+- 47.In accordance with section 8 of the Arrangement, the Police Minister, for each Purchase Agreement period, may give the Chief Police Officer general directions to give special operational emphasis to particular areas of focus. - 48.
+The Ministerial Direction is documented separately, but will be read in conjunction with this Agreement. - 49.
+The Chief Police Officer shall report to the Police Minister on the Ministerial Direction within one calendar month at the end of each quarter.
 The report will contain a narrative, including relevant available data where appropriate, on the activities conducted by ACT Policing during the reporting period in support of the Ministerial Direction.